knative/docs/install/Knative-with-IKS.md

     ```

     If you're starting in a fresh account with no public and private VLANs, they
-    will be created automatically for you.
+    are created automatically for you.
 If you already have VLANs configured
     in your account, get them via `ibmcloud cs vlans --zone $CLUSTER_ZONE` and
-    include the public/private VLAN in the `cluster-create` command like
+    include the public/private VLAN in the `cluster-create` command:

     ```bash
     ibmcloud cs cluster-create --name=$CLUSTER_NAME \